-If you’ve ever browsed Pinterest for more than a minute, chances are you came across something to do with essential oils.
+If you’ve poked your head onto the internet for more than a minute, chances are you came across something to do with essential oils.
 Whether it’s a recipe blend to diffuse or a new fragrance being launched, they’re everywhere and we love them because they conquer funky smells and make life feel fresh.

 Our essential oil collection is 100% pure and sourced from hand-selected farms and nurseries around the world.
 We receive a lot of questions about how to diffuse our oils, so we thought we’d share an essential oil glossary of every ingredient you’ll find in our signature blends or stand-alone oils.
 Make a wish list- you’re going to want all of these!

 Fragrance Notes: Sweet + spicy with light citrus scent

 Benefits: Bergamot oil is known to build confidence, enhance your mood + relieve stress.

 Grab This to Diffuse If: You’re feeling iffy + unsure or you just need some positive vibes for the day (Hello – we all need those)

 Origin: Initially gained popularity in Italy, but also has roots in Southeast Asia